 - Dulce de leche three ways

-- Whiskey sauce
+- Whiskey sauce and chocolate whiskey cake

 - Salted caramel gooey butter bars

 - 1 teaspoon vanilla extract

 - pinch salt